lawnjelly/Misc/Batching/batching.md

 In 3D, this is often exactly how engines work.
 However, in Godot 2D, items are drawn in 'painter's order', from back to front.
 This ensures that items at the front are drawn on top of earlier items, when they overlap.

-This also means that if we try and draw objects in order of, for example, texture, then this painter's order may be broken and the wrong objects end up being drawn at the front.
+This also means that if we try and draw objects in order of, for example, texture, then this painter's order may break and objects will be drawn in the wrong order.

 In Godot this back to front order is determined by:
 * The order of objects in the scene tree